DumplingsDevs/Pipelines/README.md

 ```

 ### 2. Handler
-Class where you application logic will be executed.
-Handlers can return asynchronus results (Task) or synchronus (void or simple types).
+The epicenter of your application logic.
+Handlers can yield synchronous (like void or simple types) or asynchronous results.

 In case, when all handlers will return exactly same return type, you don't need to define it on Input Generic Arguments.